 Each act tells a portion of the global story, the largest unit is the global story, which encompasses the shift in circumstances from the beginning to end of an entire novel or film.
 Lovers meet and then commit.
 The enemy attacks and is ultimately defeated.
 The reluctant hero accepts the challenges and returns triumphant from her quest.
 In House of Mirth, Lily falls from the heights of high society to poverty.

-Let's look more closely at why we need changes in life circumstances in a story and what different types of circumstances a writer can use.
+Let's look more closely at why we need changes in life circumstances in a story as well as the three different types of circumstances a writer can use to show change.

 How to make readers care with each unit of story

 When a unit of story has a change or shift in life circumstances, editors say that it works.
-The reason that every unit of story needs a shift, is because part of what triggers curiosity in the human brain is being able to infer cause and effect and predict what will happen next.
+Part of what triggers curiosity is the ability to infer cause and effect and predict what will happen next.
 If something changes in a scene, then, a reader can infer cause and effect and predict what might happen next.
 They turn the page to see if their prediction comes true.

-There are three different types of shifts that novelists can use to make readers care: a change in basic human needs, a change in a relationship, or an internal change in a person's feelings or worldview.
+Shifts (and predictions) come in three different varieties: a change in basic human needs, a change in a relationship, or an internal change in a person's feelings or worldview.

-The first type of shift is in basic human survival needs.
-This is the easiest type of shift to identify.
+The first type of shift involves basic human survival needs and is the easiest one to identify.
 Action, Thriller, Crime, War, and Western stories often start with a scene that shifts from safe to danger.
 It’s just a normal day everybody going about their business.
 Then, KA-BLAM!!!
 A bomb explodes.
 Other survival shifts include hungry to fed, sated to thirsty, overheated to freezing, or well-rested to exhausted.